sapcc/openstack-audit-middleware/README.md

   # - /<resources>/<resource-id>/<child-resource>/<child-resource-id>: like parent
   # - /<resources>/<resource-id>/<child-resource-singleton>: singleton resource (e.g. attribute), no own ID
   resources:
     servers: # resource name, placed first in the URL path (with an added "s"), followed by the ID
         # type URI of the resource, defaults to <service-key>/<resources>
         # the target id of the resource (list) type is refering to the service
         type_uri: compute/servers
         # the target id of the resource element type is refering to the element
-          el_type_uri: compute/servers/server
+        el_type_uri: compute/server
         # URL-endcoded actions, last part of the URL path, following the ID of the target (child-)resource
         # or "action" in which case the actual action is the first and only element of the JSON payload
         custom_actions:
           # <url-path-suffix>: <cadf-action>
           startup: start/startup
           # child resources, placed after the parent resource ID in the URL path
         children:
           migrations:
             # type URI of the resource, defaults to <parent-type_uri>/<resources> (plural form)
-                  # type_uri: compute/servers/migrations
+            # type_uri: compute/server/migrations
-                  # element type URI of the resource, defaults to <parent-type_uri>/<resource> (singular form)
+            # element type URI of the resource, defaults to <parent-(el_)type_uri>/<resource> (singular form)
-                  el_type_uri: compute/servers/migrations/migration
+              el_type_uri: compute/server/migration
+          os-interfaces:
+            # for some reason Nova does not use plural for the os-interfaces of a server
+            rest_name: 'os-interface'
+            # the unique ID of an os-interface is located in attribute 'port_id' (not 'id')
+            custom_id: port_id
           os-server-password:
             # this is an attribute, so there is only a single resource per parent
             # that means no pluralization of the resource name in the URL and no ID
             singleton: true
 ```